Why Do I Cry When I Get Mad And Feel Anger?

 Research also shows that as adults, we often react differently to circumstances depending on how we were treated as kids.
 Professionals often encourage individuals or couples navigating a hard time to explore what they learned in childhood about expressing emotion.

 When you cry out of anger, you may feel like you’re “weak.”
 Feelings aren’t facts, though.
-Crying when you’re mad may be typical of how you express emotions.
+Crying when you’re mad may be a typical way for you to express emotions.

 However, if you would like to manage or express your anger differently, there may be helpful tools and coping mechanisms you can use when you’re having intense feelings.
 Some resources include meditation, deep breaths, therapy, and journaling.

 Anger is considered a secondary emotion, with primary emotions hiding beneath the outward response.
-That’s why many people cry when they experience anger.
-They’ve bypassed the anger and gone straight to the emotion underneath.
-While this may sound like “weakness” again, it can sometimes be a healthier and more mature coping mechanism for struggling with strong emotions.
+Many people may cry when they experience anger because they have bypassed the anger and gone straight to the emotion underneath.
+While this situation may sound like another example of “weakness,” crying can sometimes be a healthier and more mature coping mechanism for struggling with strong emotions.

 There's nothing wrong with crying when you feel mad.
 It’s safe to express anger if you're not hurting yourself or anyone else.
 Angry tears are one way to let these feelings out safely and healthily.
 If you want to understand where this behavior may come from or tips for navigating it, a mental health professional can help walk you through it.

-Tears can be healthy whether they’re out of anger or not, and a therapist can help you to ensure you’re managing your emotions in healthy ways.
+Tears can be healthy whether they are due to anger or not, and a therapist can help you to ensure you’re managing your emotions in healthy ways.
 Some people may be more in touch with their emotions and have stronger feelings than others.
 If you’re one of those people, you might cry when you feel angry or overwhelmed, but this doesn't mean you’re weak.

 Crying is healthy.
-However, there are some instances where your angry tears might be inconvenient, and you may need the techniques to stop the tears.
-Here, we’ll discuss some approaches you can use that may help.
+However, there are some instances where your angry tears might be inconvenient, and you may need techniques to stop them.
+Below are some approaches that may help.

 Meditation